 Eleanor Oliphant struggles with appropriate social skills and tends to say exactly what she’s thinking.
 Nothing is missing in her carefully timetabled life of avoiding unnecessary human contact, where weekends are punctuated by frozen pizza, vodka, and phone chats with Mummy.

-Smart, warm, uplifting, it’s the story of an out-of-the-ordinary heroine whose deadpan weirdness and unconcious wit make for an irresistible journey as she realizes the only way to survive is to open your heart. -via Goodreads
+Smart, warm, uplifting, it’s the story of an out-of-the-ordinary heroine whose deadpan weirdness and unconcious wit make for an irresistible journey as she realizes the only way to survive is to open your heart. —Goodreads

-Untamed is an intimate memoir and a galvanizing wake-up call.
-It’s the story of how one woman learned that a responsible mother is not one who slowly dies for her children, but one who shows them how to fully live.
-And it is the story of how each of us can begin to trust ourselves enough to set boundaries, make peace with our bodies, honor our anger and heartbreak. -via Goodreads
+Untamed is about how one woman learned that a responsible mother is not one who slowly dies for her children, but one who shows them how to fully live.
+And it is the story of how each of us can begin to trust ourselves enough to set boundaries, make peace with our bodies, and honor our anger and heartbreak.

 She documents how the Nazis studied the racial systems in America to plan their out-cast of the Jews; she discusses why the cruel logic of caste requires that there be a bottom rung for those in the middle to measure themselves against; she writes about the surprising health costs of caste, in depression and life expectancy, and the effects of this hierarchy on our culture and politics.

-Finally, she points forward to ways America can move beyond the artificial and destructive separations of human divisions, toward hope in our common humanity. -via Goodreads
+Finally, she points forward to ways America can move beyond the artificial and destructive separations of human divisions, toward hope in our common humanity. — Goodreads

 MY FAVORITE BOOKS – SELF-HELP